happypeter/edocs/soho.md

       - so I will use wood for smaller things, say 20cm deep shelf.
 It's wasteful to use 25mm pipe to build 20cm deep shelf.
         - then how to build 20cm deep shelf? use pipes to build a 20cm deep box, say 120widthx80heightx20deep, install 2.5cm thick boards on the 120x80 frame to get a sort of fake wall, then mount 20widthx1.5thicknessx120length boards with brackets on the 'wall' to get the shelf.
       - for large structures, pipes are still nice, not more expensive or heavier than wood.
 Much more easy to build a stable tall structure than using wood.
-    - shelves are all about make use of vertical spaces, one idea on the big picture here is try to do things 'up in the air', so I can get more floor space for sports or sth.
+    - shelves are all about make use of vertical spaces(ref: https://youtu.be/QmqDkSBCm-A?t=66), one idea on the big picture here is try to do things 'up in the air', so I can get more floor space for sports or sth.
 Then, everything left is generally put boxes on the shelf.
 Of course, by 'boxes', I mean very large varity of boxes.
 I can put another smaller thin-pipe shelf(with its own boxes) on a shelf
     - can be wood drawers, shallow boxes(to group other random containers), deep boxes, boxes with/without lids, box with hangers and one side covered by fabric(a closet unit)...
     - I don't even want seperator walls on my shelf boards, they are simple flat open space, just a board, not a box.
     - shelf board. all shelf board needs to be wood, right now I don't accept metal net or anything. how to mount the boards on pipes?
 A pipe box has three dimensions: height, width and depth.
 The common way to do it is to mount it cross the whole width, I will do it too.
 But sometimes, I want to mount smaller boards alone the depth direction, for example, if I want to place some big boxes on top of my closet, the closet roof does not need to be super strong.
 So it would be a waste to buy a really long board to cover all the roof, the I can mount several small boards and leave gags between each one. it is easier to mount anything on wood board, say a curtain, or a sub-shelf. board edges will become the edge of boxes, pipes are bones